open-telemetry/opentelemetry-specification/specification/context.md

 The API SHOULD accept the following parameters:

 - (Required) The `Context`.
-- (Required) The key.
+- (Required) The concern identifier.

-The API SHOULD return the value in the `Context` for the specified key.
+The API SHOULD return the value in the `Context` for the specified concern identifier.

 #### Set value